 Latinos, then Blacks, are the two cultures most likely to not graduate high school.
 These kids, at a much higher rate than others, are then often left to simply fall by the wayside financially and emotionally in life.

 Please don't misinterpret this presentation as written in unprofessional speech.
-We just realize that you can’t get people to read jack these days.
+We have just realized that you can’t get people to read jack these days.
 So, since this is not a business proposal presentation, why put forth a boring read?
 This is you and I thinking together.
 I am talking to you here in the style as if you and I were old friends trying to figure something out.

 So here we go ol’ buddy…